jalibu/MMM-BoschSmartHome/README.md

 Contribution welcome.

 ### Support
-If you like this module and want to thank, please buy me a beer.
+If you like this module and want to thank, please rate this repository with a star or buy me a coffee :-)

 <a href="https://www.buymeacoffee.com/jalibu" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Beer" style="height: 45px !important;width: 180px !important;" ></a>